andyatkinson/andyatkinson.github.io/_posts/2022-10-07-pgsqlphriday-2-truths-lie.md

 ## In Summary

-This was a quick look at some ways I use #PostgreSQL and Ruby on Rails.
+This was a quick look at some ways I use PostgreSQL and Ruby on Rails, in a 2 truths and a lie format.

-I enjoyed participating in the first [#PGSQLPhriday](https://twitter.com/hashtag/PGSQLPhriday?src=hashtag_click) and putting my spin on it by discussing both PostgreSQL and Ruby on Rails.
+I enjoyed participating in the first [#PGSQLPhriday](https://twitter.com/hashtag/PGSQLPhriday?src=hashtag_click) and putting my spin on it by adding Ruby on Rails to the mix.

 In summary:

-* Use `pg_stat_statements` to focus on high impact queries.
-Query the statistics data or view the data with PgHero.
+* Enable `pg_stat_statements`.
+Query the top 10 worst queries and eliminate them to reduce load on your database.
+Query the data with psql or use PgHero.
-* Annotate your SQL queries with context from the application using Marginalia or Query Log Tags
+* Annotate your SQL queries with Marginalia or use Query Log Tags.
-* Use Strict Loading to prevent lazily loaded associated data from generating N+1 queries
+* Use the Strict Loading feature on associations to prevent excessive N+1 queries

 Thanks for reading!